 Health and Safety

 In our last audit by Leicester City Council, our health and safety practice was judged as OUTSTANDING!
-(March 2016).
-We are due to be audited again in autumn 2017.
+(March 2018).
+We are due to be audited again in Spring 2020.

 HEALTH & SAFETY

 The safety of the children in our care is of paramount importance and we have to act in accordance with national legislation set down by law and the local regulations set down by Leicester City Council.
 Furthermore, we strive for the best possible practice in this area.
 At the same time, children learn by taking risks - about their capabilities, about overcoming obstacles, about testing boundaries and exploring their emotions.
 We aim to create an environment therefore which allows children to take appropriate risks and to develop responsibility for their own safety.

 Health and Safety is everyone's responsibility.
 Peter Fowler has ultimate responsbility as Head Teacher; Rob Penny, our Site Manager, is our Health and Safety Co-ordinator.
 Any Health and Safety instruction issued by Rob must be obeyed.
 Sue Foreman, Office Manager, is responsible for Health and Safety policy and management.

 Children receive regular inputs on road safety and have opportunities throughout their school life to learn about bicycle safty too.
 Children are to use only the pelican crossing to cross Aylestone Road and we ask parents to support us in this by setting a good example.
 Parents who drive to school are asked to carefully consider CAR PARKING.
 Parking around school is at a premium and you must not park on or opposite the zig zags outside the school.